Spelling FAQ

 Now select the Scottish Gaelic dictionary (which should be visible).

-The final step is a bit of a nuisance: you must close and re-open Mail for your change of dictionary to take effect.
-Update With the release of Snow Leopard this close-and-reopen malarky is no longer needed!
+If you're running Tiger or Leopard there is an additional step, which is a bit of a nuisance: you must close and re-open Mail for your change of dictionary to take effect.
+With the release of Snow Leopard this close-and-reopen malarky is no longer needed!
 Hurrah!

 Q6.
 How do I make my application spell-check in English again?

-See the answer above; only pick the English dictionary this time.
-Remember to close and then re-open the application (if you're not using Snow Leopard).
+See the answer above; only pick the English (or "Automatically by Language") option this time.
+Remember to close and then re-open the application (if you're using Tiger/Leopard).

 Q7.
 Why is closing and re-opening the application necessary after a dictionary change?
 It's such a nuisance!